Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 - Isaiah 61:11 says, ”For as the earth brings forth its bud, As the garden causes the things that are sown in it to spring forth, So the Lord God will cause righteousness and praise to spring forth before all the nations.”
 Just like all the plants that are springing up around us, God is springing up righteousness in us so that we can praise Him.

 - If you can go on a nature walk at your campus, lead the children outdoors to observe and/or collect items of interest.
 They enjoy carrying around gallon sized plastic bags for specimen collections.
-You can add a BINGO sheet with pictures (such as the one on by CCC user KnoxFamily.
+You can add a BINGO or Scavenger Hunt sheet with pictures found on CCC.

 - If you cannot go on a nature walk at your campus, you can have the children show off items they brought from home.
 I limited it to 5 items per child.
 Try to identify any leaves, flower parts, and seeds.
 Occasionally ask, “What do you notice about this?”
 Add any additional information you might know about those items and include scripture when possible.
 For example, one of the moms added that usually before a hard winter, more acorns will drop.
 This allows for animals like squirrels to store up more food.
 If God takes care of these animals, He will also take care of us.